Home

 JIS standards are set in Japan, focusing on the quality and performance of auto glass.
 These standards ensure that the glass used in vehicles meets rigorous safety and quality benchmarks, including resistance to impacts and scratches.

-Manufacturing Techniques of Auto Glass
+Manufacturing Techniques

 The manufacturing techniques of auto glass are crucial in determining its quality and properties.